Chapter 1: "First Impressions"

-"I did it because you just stood there, so close but yet afraid.
+"I did it because you just stood there, so hesitant of yourself.
 Sometimes you do not have to always think about everything and just do it.
 Did you enjoy the cold water Troy and be honest."

-"Certainly.
-Julius over here," he called as he walked towards him.
-As I tried to follow him I got cut off by the crowd.
+"Well yes.
+Do not believe me?
+Julius over here," he called as he walked across the exercise grounds.
+Curious, I tried to follow him before I got cut off by a crowd of mature men entering the gymnasium floors from one of the side entrances.
 Then someone tapped me on the shoulder.

 "Troy," a voice whispered.
-I turned around and only seen one.
+I spun around only to see one.

 "Romeos, is that you?"

-"But I am Romeos," said the voice from behind.
-I took a step back to look at both twins suddenly on each of my side.
+"But I am Romeos," said a voice from behind.
+I took a step back to look at both twins surrounding me.

 "Yes you caught me there."
 I agreed with a smile.

-"No I apologize.
+"No, I apologize for overreacting.
 I did not really believe you were a twin.
 I have never seen both of you at the same time before, but now I am convinced."

-"Well now that we are all acquainted, why not come with us to our home to see how our residence?
-I know it cannot compare to your residence, but our parents do want to see your face again."
+"Well now that we are all acquainted," Romeos said, wrapping his arm around my shoulder, "maybe we could make it up by having you over?
+I know it cannot compare to your grand residence, but our parents do want to see your face again."
 I thought about Odydus.
 What we would he think if I went off into the company with someone else?
-Just then Barbarius approached me.
+Just then Barbarius approached our trio.

 "Tell him that there has been a change of plans and I am going with Romeos and Julius for dinner."